-Jack Deschauer is the head of our Defense Public Policy Practice Group and co-leads our Aerospace, Defense & Government Services Practice and concentrates on advising clients on defense and foreign policy matters, government procurement practices and policies, and appropriations issues.
+Jack Deschauer is the head of our Defense Public Policy Practice Group and co-leads our Aerospace, Defense & Government Services Industry Group.
+He concentrates on advising clients on defense and foreign policy matters, government procurement practices and policies, and appropriations issues.

-He dealt with Members and senior staff of the Armed Services, Defense Appropriations, and Budget Committees and coordinated DOD legislative affairs with the White House, National Security Council, State Department, and other Executive Branch agencies.
-He advised senior DOD officials on the issues and developments of interest to the Department and recommended the appropriate responses and positions.
+He dealt with members and senior staff of the Armed Services, Defense Appropriations, and Budget Committees, and coordinated DOD legislative affairs with the White House, National Security Council, State Department and other Executive Branch agencies.
+He advised senior DOD officials on issues and developments of interest and recommended the appropriate responses and positions.
 Jack also represented DOD during floor action on any legislation affecting the Department.

 Jack attended the University of Notre Dame on a Navy ROTC scholarship.
 Upon graduation and commissioning, he spent three years at sea qualifying as a Surface Warfare Officer.
 He was then selected by the Navy for the Law Education Program and became a Judge Advocate.
 His final six years of active duty were served in the Pentagon.